eugenelin89/zipbox/README.md

 # How is ZipBox different?

-# How do you launch ZipBox?
+# How do I launch ZipBox?

+# How do I use ZipBox?